rthaper01/competitive-programming-4-solutions/README.md

 # competitive-programming-4-solutions
 My solutions to selected problems from Kattis, UvA Online Judge, and various competitions in Competitive Programming 4 by Steven Halim, Felix Halim, and Suhendry Effendy.

+The title of each problem hyperlinks to its description while the language hyperlinks to the solution file.

 | Section in Book | Problem Source | Problem Title | Language | Difficulty |
 | ------------- | ------------- | ------------- | ------------- | ------------- |
 | 1.4 | Kattis | [Statistics](https://open.kattis.com/problems/statistics) | [C++](./Chapter%201/Kattis/statistics.cpp) | 1.8 |